scalar-labs/getting-started-with-scalardb/README.md

 The [**Scan**](https://scalar-labs.github.io/scalardb/javadoc/com/scalar/database/api/DistributedStorage.html#scan-com.scalar.database.api.Scan-) method is used to retrieve all the records sharing the same partition key.
 In this example, we use it to retrieve all the questions that were created on the same day.

-It is to be noted that ordering of results of a Scan is dependent on the underlining implementations, so you need to explicitly specify the ordering of results (ascendant or descendant) if desired.
+It is to be noted that the ordering of results of a Scan is dependent on the underlining implementations, so you need to explicitly specify the ordering of results (ascendant or descendant) if desired.
 The ordering can only be performed on the clustering key.
 ```java
 Scan scan = new Scan(new Key(new TextValue("date","20180801")))
         .forNamespace("qa")